JlnLNT/mlops-project/README.md

 ## Monitoring:

 For monitoring, a simple script in the monitoring folder is used.
-To run the monitoring for year XXXX, type in the terminal:
+To run the monitoring for year 2018, type in the terminal:
 ```
-python run_monitoring XXXX
+python run_monitoring 2018
 ```
 It will ouput the RMSE the deployed model on the test stations and the RMSE of XXXX year on the test stations and the new stations.
 If the two values are judged two far from each other, an action will have to be done to retrain the model on larger data or investigate why the model performance changed.